-Today's briefing will provide an update on the civil rights implications of the Patriot Act and related areas of ethnicity, with a particular focus on immigration, racial profiling, national origin, and 1 2 employment discrimination concerns.
-So without further delay, I want to thank 3 our distinguished panelists for coming and start the 4 5 briefing.
-Let me say -- introduce them first very 6 7 briefly.
-First, we have Mary Rose Oakar, who has been the President of the American-Arab Anti-Discrimination 8 Committee, ADC, since June 2003, and has served on its 9 Advisory Board since the organization's inception in 10 11 From 1977 to 1993, Ms. Oakar served as a 1980.
-12 representative in the United States Congress.
-Welcome to you, and thank you very much for coming.
-13 14 The ADC is the largest Arab-American-based 15 organization in the United States.
-This non-partisan 16 organization is committed to empowering Arab-Americans, defending the civil rights of all people of 17 18 Arab descent, promoting civil participation, and supporting freedom and development in the Arab world.
-19 20 ADC has brought lawsuits challenging, for 21 example, the Patriot Act, special registration, secret 22 detentions, and inclusion of immigrant information in the national crime database.
-23 24 Next, I want to welcome Paul Rosenzweig, 25 who is a Senior Legal Research Fellow for the Center for Legal and Judicial Studies at The Heritage Foundation, as well as a part-time professor at George Mason University School of Law.
-He has authored and co-authored several articles on terrorism-related issues for The Heritage Foundation.
+Today's briefing will provide an update on the civil rights implications of the Patriot Act and related areas of ethnicity, with a particular focus on

+4 N immigration, racial profiling, national origin, 1 2 employment discrimination concerns.
+3 So without further delay, I want to thank our distinguished panelists for coming and start the 4 5 briefing.
+6 Let me say -- introduce them first very 7 briefly.
+First, we have Mary Rose Oakar, who has been 8 the President of the American-Arab Anti-Discrimination Committee, ADC, since June 2003, and has served on its 9 10 Advisory Board since the organization's inception in 11 1980.
+From 1977 to 1993, Ms. Oakar served as a 12 representative in the United States Congress.
+Welcome 13 to you, and thank you very much for coming.
+14 The ADC is the largest Arab-American-based 15 organization in the United States.
+This non-partisan 16 organization is committed to empowering 17 Americans, defending the civil rights of all people of 18 Arab descent, promoting civil participation, 19 supporting freedom and development in the Arab world.
+20 ADC has brought lawsuits challenging, for 21 example, the Patriot Act, special registration, secret 22 detentions, and inclusion of immigrant information in 23 the national crime database.

-NEAL R. GROSS COURT REPORTERS AND TRANSCRIBERS 1323 RHODE ISLAND AVE., N.W.
+NEAL R. GROSS

+COURT REPORTERS AND TRANSCRIBERS

+1323 RHODE ISLAND AVE., N.W.